-Chowtimes would like to thank it’s readers for another year of support.
+Chowtimes would like to thank it’s readers their support for the past 13 years.

 Ben, Suanne, Arkensen and Nanzaro.